-What’s Included on the Rabbie’s Whisky Tasting Tour?
+What’s Included on the Rabbie’s Whisky Tour From Edinburgh?

-The Rabbie’s Whisky Tasting Tour includes your transport all day, as well as the tour guide who is also the driver.
-The guides with Rabbies were, in our experience, very knowledgeable and also entertaining, and we learnt a lot about Scottish history and culture as we drove along.
+The Rabbie’s Whisky Tour from Edinburgh that we took includes your transport all day, as well as the tour guide who is also the driver.
+The guides with Rabbie’s are, in our experience, very knowledgeable and also entertaining, and we learnt a lot about Scottish history and culture as we drove along.

 You have to cover your own whisky tasting costs (starting from £8 per tour) as well as lunch and any driver gratuity you choose to add.

 This flexibility means that if you’re really into whisky you can opt to pay a little more and have more than one tasting.
 If you’re not so into whisky (like Jess), you can just enjoy the tour.
 You may also have the opportunity (depending on time, etc.), as she did, to opt out of the second distillery visit to see a nearby attraction as she did with the castle.